 3. Your Landlord is Withholding Damage Deposits and/or Funds from You.

-Be sure to keep all receipts if your landlord does ever ask for you to make repairs like this.
+Be sure to keep all receipts if your landlord does ask you to make repairs like this.
 Your landlord can reimburse you by deducting rent.
 However, your landlord should be using a separate bank account from their personal one to handle all manners with rental properties.

 4. Your Landlord Tries to Evict You While You Are Disputing with Them.